ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/FacetedSearch2/INSTALL.md

 ### `DebugMode`
 - **Default:** `false`
 - Activates debug mode. **Must not be used in production** — for debugging purposes only.
-If activated, SOLR queries and responses are logged to a file in the "logs"-folder.
+If activated, queries to backend and responses are logged to a file in the "logs"-folder.
-Additionally, the SOLR request is echoed in the frontend's POST-requests.
+Additionally, the backend request is echoed in the frontend's POST-requests.

 ---